 Otherwise, you might see something like:

-You can also run less friendly but more portable way to establish KVM capability is:
+You can also run a less friendly but a more portable way to establish KVM capability is:

 egrep -c '(svm|vmx)' /proc/cpuinfo

 A non-zero response from the above command should indicate KVM possibility.

 How To Install KVM and its GUI on Ubuntu